Are you familiar with demand generation?

-3. Are there any other tools I can use to help my demand generation strategy?
+3. Are there any other tools I can use to help my strategy?

-In 2019, there are numerous online tools available to help with any stage of you sales process.
-A few tactics that you can incorporate into your demand generation strategy include:
+In 2019, there are numerous online tools available to help with any stage of your sales process.
+A few tactics that you can incorporate into your strategy include: